Vol. 3, Letter from Northern Ireland: Blurred lines of violence, loyalty, and love

 …cobbled together from overheard music to live gigs to word-of-mouth recommendations during my trip to Northern Ireland.

-Before you go, catch up on past letters here.
+Catch up on past letters here.